Our Founders: Suzanne and David Hillman

 After graduating from high school, Mr. Hillman worked for a developer as a book keeper and he attended a non-accredited night school, Strayer College, where he took accounting courses.
 He took the CPA exam and, at the time, was the youngest person to pass on the first attempt, which is an indication of an innate talent that seemed hidden in high school.
 His experiences with managing other peoples’ accounts helped him realize his strengths and he began purchasing and managing his own property.

-In recent years, David Hillman has been thinking about how to give some of his good fortune back to the community.
-He looks for bright young people with potential who, given proper support, can become successful, sometimes in spite of challenging backgrounds.
-His goal is for his scholarship recipients to have the opportunity to pursue a college education, become entrepreneurial thinkers and, like him, give back to their communities in Maryland.
+David Hillman started the Hillman Entrepreneurs Program in thinking about how to give some of his good fortune back to the community.
+He looked for bright young people with potential who, given proper support, can become successful, sometimes in spite of challenging backgrounds.
+The goal is for his scholarship recipients to have the opportunity to pursue a college education, become entrepreneurial thinkers and, like him, give back to their communities in Maryland.